Useful and Interesting Links

 A tribute to ST. NICHOLAS magazine, with history, covers, articles, etc. that is truly a labor of love.

-A amazing website, Nostalgiaville at gono.com maintains a vast directory of magazine cover images as well as plenty of other examples of historic art and ephemera.
+A amazing website, Nostalgiaville maintains a vast directory of magazine cover images as well as plenty of other examples of historic art and ephemera.
 It's sort of run as part of their collectibles business (beverage containers and art a specialty) but obviously it's actually a labor of love.

-Terry Gibbons' Visual Index of Science Fiction Cover Art gives the cover images of hundreds of science fiction magazines, with special attention to British/Commonwealth titles.
+Terry Gibbons' Visual Index of Science Fiction Cover Art aka VISCO gives the cover images of hundreds of science fiction magazines, with special attention to British/Commonwealth titles.
 VISCO is another excellent volunteer operation: one person's obsession and contributions of images from countless others.

 A cover-image site with 50,000 comic book covers.
 Adam Selvidge is true and dedicated.